RillingDev/lightdash/README.md

 Breaking:

-- changed entry iteration from key,val,index,obj to val,key,obj
+- changed entry iteration from key,val,index,object to val,key,object
 - removed isArray and strFromCamelCase (use Array.isArray and strFromPascalCase instead)
 - removed "immediate" param for fn* methods